Hazelmere - Guildford

 Hazelmere - Guildford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hazelmere-Guildford's dwellings, as per the latest Census, were 93.4% houses and 6.6% other dwellings (including semi-detached, apartments, 'other' dwellings).
-Perth metro had 89.1% houses and 10.9% other dwellings.
-Home ownership in Hazelmere-Guildford was 29.1%, with mortgaged dwellings at 54.4% and rented ones at 16.5%.
-The median monthly mortgage repayment was $2,000, above Perth metro's average of $1,842.
-Median weekly rent in Hazelmere-Guildford was $390, compared to Perth metro's $340.
-Nationally, Hazelmere-Guildford's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Hazelmere - Guildford's dwelling structure, as per the latest Census, consisted of 93.4% houses and 6.6% other dwellings.
+In contrast, Perth metro had 89.1% houses and 10.9% other dwellings.
+Home ownership in Hazelmere - Guildford was at 29.1%, with mortgaged dwellings at 54.4% and rented ones at 16.5%.
+The median monthly mortgage repayment was $2,000, higher than Perth metro's $1,842.
+Median weekly rent in Hazelmere - Guildford was $390, compared to Perth metro's $340.
+Nationally, Hazelmere - Guildford's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing